Flu shots are a free,* easy and safe way to protect yourself and your loved ones.

 If not for yourself, then get a flu shot for those around you.
 Like wearing a mask, getting a flu shot is an act of kindness to help protect friends, family, and at-risk populations.

 The CDC recommends getting a flu shot by the end of October to provide optimum protection against the flu, which generally starts widespread circulation in the U.S. around January.
-Children who are receiving their first flu vaccine ever will need two doses, so they should receive their first shot by the end of September.
-That way, they can get their second dose by the end of October, since the two doses must be given at least four weeks apart.

 It generally takes two weeks after receiving the flu shot for your body to build up enough antibodies to protect against an influenza infection.
 Once the antibodies are present, you are considered protected until the beginning of the next flu season.